renarepenning/machinelearninglabs/README.md

-# machinelearninglabs
+# Intro to Machine Learning Labs
-Labs from Tulane's CMPS3240 Intro to Machine Learning class, taken during Fall '20.
+Labs from Tulane's CMPS3240 Intro to Machine Learning class.
+Completed independantly, by Rena Repenning, during Fall '20.
-Code utilizes Numpy for data set manipulation.
+Code utilizes Numpy for data set manipulation and matplotlib.pyplot for graphing.

 HW 1 - My own implementation of a Perceptron learning algorithm.